thrushlang/.github/profile/README.md

 ### Characteristics

 - Syntactically it is based on Rust.
-- This language is based on its lowest expression in C.
 - Inspired by the low-level capabilities of C.

 ### Inspiration Name